 Start with your feet a hip-distance apart, and with one foot, step up onto the box.
 Your knee should be at a 90-degree angle.
 Then, step up with the other foot.

-Using one leg at a time, come back down to the floor and repeat again for 4 sets of 15 reps.
+Using one leg at a time, come back down to the floor and repeat for four sets of 15 reps.

 As you perform this exercise, keep your body as stable as possible and control the movement as much as you can so as not to twist and turn.

 This exercise is not only great for knee rehabilitation, but for building strength throughout the legs.
 Again, it can be performed without weights for complete beginners, but the use of a barbell will increase the intensity.

 Put a light barbell on your shoulders, resting on the meaty part of your upper back.
 Your shoulder blades should be back, and your core should be engaged to support the weight.